sashakarcz/gtarot/README.md

 ## Features

 Embed all tarot card images (*.png) into the Go binary using embed.FS

+!!
+Thank you to the [Internet Archive](https://archive.org/details/rider-waite-tarot) for the public domain images of the Rider-Waite deck.

 Specify cards directly via `-c` or via `YAML` file